-Elastics (Rubber Bands)
+What Are Elastics (Rubber Bands)?

 Wearing elastics (rubber bands) helps the upper and lower teeth move into alignment when simply tightening wires is not enough.
 When worn properly, they work very efficiently and effectively.

-Bite Plate or Bite Ramps
+What Are Bite Plates or Bite Ramps?

 Bite plates improve a severe overbite by preventing any contact with back teeth so that these teeth may erupt.
 It is necessary to eat soft foods while getting used to your bite plate.
 These appliances prop open your bite so that you will not be able to contact your back teeth when biting.

-Habit Breaker Thumb Appliance
+What is a Habit Breaker Thumb Appliance?

-Just like the name says, this appliance helps deter thumb sucking as well as poor tongue posture which can cause an open bite.
+Just like the name says, this appliance helps deter thumb sucking as well as poor tongue posture, which can cause an open bite.
 It is important to keep your lips closed and the tip of your tongue against the roof of your mouth when wearing this appliance.

 The expander is worn to widen your upper jaw by putting gentle pressure on upper molars each time you adjust the expander, usually done daily.
 After you achieve the desired expansion, you may continue to wear it so that there is no regression.

 Either fixed or removable, retainers are used following braces to hold your teeth in place while your bones heal and secure themselves around your teeth’s new positions.
-It is important to follow the instructions given to you by Dr. Wright on wearing your retainer and caring for it.
+It is important to follow the instructions given to you by Dr. Marc S. Wright on wearing your retainer and caring for it.